pseudospectators/WaveRange/README.md

 I. GENERAL INFORMATION

-WaveRange is a utility for compression of three-dimensional data output from computational physics solvers.
+WaveRange is a utility for compression of three-dimensional array output from computational physics solvers.
 It uses wavelet decomposition and subsequent range coding with quantization suitable for floating-point data.

 Reference:
 doc/cfdproc2017.pdf